-In 2016, CCMI partnered with Dive with Heroes to deliver a week-long programme at the Little Cayman Research Centre.
-Veterans spent their time immersed in life working alongside scientists to preserve and restore coral reef ecosystems.
+Since 2016, CCMI has partnered with Diving With Heroes to deliver a week-long programme every year at the Little Cayman Research Centre as part of the Diving With Heroes Marine Science Intiative.
+Veterans spend their time immersed in field station life working alongside scientists to preserve and restore coral reef ecosystems.
 We know that diving creates a new, invigorating world for veterans, helping recovery, opening new doors to a different way of life and providing an active, technical sport that aligns with a military way of thinking.
 By taking this experience a step further and including the research and conservation element into the mix, diving is given a greater purpose – it’s not just about enjoying the sport, it’s also about learning how to protect our oceans for the future.

 Join us for a week of tropical sun, science, and snorkeling on the pristine beaches and palatial coral reefs of Little Cayman!

-Earthwatch participants must be adventurous, enthusiastic, and be confident swimmers.
+Earthwatch participants must be adventurous, enthusiastic, and confident swimmers.
 Some previous snorkeling experience is expected.

 REEFS GO LIVE